The Minkowski content measure for the Liouville quantum gravity metric: Minkowski content of space-filling SLE segments

-Most results about the Minkowski dimension of $\gamma$-LQG, such as Theorem~\ref{thm:metric-ball-volume}, are stated for the whole-plane GFF.
-This is why we prove an analogue of \eqref{eqn:sle-boundary-blowup-covering} in the case of a whole-plane GFF and then transfer the result to a $\gamma$-quantum cone using Lemma~\ref{lem:zooming-in}.
-Recall the notation $\mathcal B_\ep(A;D_h) := \cup_{z \in A} \mathcal B_\ep(z;D_h)$.
+What we have above are essentially the statement and the proof of Lemma~\ref{lem:epsilon-nbhd-covering}, except that they are for the whole-plane GFF $h$ instead of the $\gamma$-quantum cone field $h^\gamma$.
+The reason that we prove \eqref{eqn:epsilon-nbhd-covering} for $h$ first is that most results about the Minkowski dimension of $\gamma$-LQG, such as Theorem~\ref{thm:metric-ball-volume}, are stated in terms of $h$ instead of $h^\gamma$.
+After proving Lemma~\ref{lem:epsilon-nbhd-covering}, we transfer this result to the setting of a $\gamma$-quantum cone using Lemma~\ref{lem:zooming-in} to complete the proof of Lemma~\ref{lem:sle-nbhd-zero-content}.
+Recall the notation $\mathcal B_\ep(A;D_h) := \bigcup_{z \in A} \mathcal B_\ep(z;D_h)$.

-\begin{lem} Let $h$ be a whole-plane field whose law is absolutely continuous to that of a whole-plane GFF normalized to have mean zero on $\bd \ud$.
+\begin{lem} Let $h$ be a whole-plane field whose law is absolutely continuous with that of the whole-plane GFF normalized to have mean zero on $\bd \ud$.
 Let $K\subset \C$ be a fixed compact set.
 Let $A \subset K$ be a random set, not necessarily independent from $h$.
-Then, for each $\zeta >0$, holds with probability tending to 1 as $\ep \to 0$. \end{lem}
+Then, for each $\zeta >0$,